 Bangladeshis, like the Indians and the Spanish, have their evening meal pretty late: peak dinner-time starts between 10pm-11pm.
 Abbas is usually filled to the brim at the time.
-Which is pretty providential for us as we arrived at a pretty empty restaurant at 8pm - since I can’t imagine queuing for a table outside a jam-packed eatery at the end of a long day on the road.
+Which is pretty providential for us as we arrived at a largely empty restaurant at 8pm - since I can’t imagine queuing for a table outside a jam-packed eatery at the end of a long day on the road.

 Abbas serves only one dish: mutton bhuna - a spicy, utterly delicious, blow-your-tongue slow-cooked meat stew, served atop steamed white rice.
 Besides the sweetness from the onions, the pungency of whole garlic cloves, and the obligatory “family secret blend of spices”, the chili-heat here is derived from the “choi jhal” plant, instead of chili peppers.
 The “choi jhal” is cut into matchstick-length strips of wood, and imparts a fiery-hot flavour which can rival the Scotch bonnet.

-Bangladeshi/Bengali cooking utilises the pungent mustard oil, so as you eat with your hands (no fork or knife here), you notice the yellow tinge on the rice and on your hands.
+Bangladeshi/Bengali cooking utilises the pungent mustard oil, so as you eat with your hands (no fork or knife here), you’ll notice the yellow tinge on the rice and on your hands.
 Everything was scrumptious.